RossM/RimworldMods/README.md

 Current status:
 * Bossaps: Engineered, sentient livestock gone feral.
 They can live off raw plants, enjoy being slaves, and tend to go berserk if they take damage.
 Minor revision complete, playtesting.
-* Chyrr: A bat-based race that can fly and has echolocation, but goes into torpor in cold weather.
+* Chyrr: A bat-based race that can fly, stun enemies, and "see" with echolocation, but goes into torpor in cold weather.
 Playtesting.
 * Dvergr: Space dwarves.
 Good at what you'd expect, bad at what you'd expect.
 They need alcohol to get through the working day (and stay alive).
 Playtesting.
 * Nixie: A psychic aquatic race that prefers cold, wet environments.
 Playtesting.
 * Splicer: Mad cultists with random genes.
 Design in progress.